tap349/tap349.github.io/_posts/2017-06-10-javascript-style-guide.md

 NOTE: using `!!foo` to get boolean value is usually redundant in
       conditions since using just `foo` would have the same effect.

-if variable can't be empty string, check for `null` and `undefined`
+if variable can't be empty string, prefer checking for `null` and `undefined` explicitly:
-explicitly:

 ```javascript
 const foo = {a: 1};